-EDLounge Ltd is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and ensuring that the correct action is taken to support any of these groups, should EDLounge staff think they are at risk of significant harm.
+EDLounge Ltd is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
+EDLounge will always ensure that correct and effective action is taken to support any of these groups, should EDLounge staff think they are at risk of significant harm.

-It is mandatory for all EDLounge staff to complete and pass the Advanced Child Protection course and have enhanced Disclosure and Barring Service (DBS) checks.
+It is a mandatory requirement for all EDLounge staff to complete and pass the Advanced Child Protection course and have up to date enhanced Disclosure and Barring Service (DBS) checks in place.

 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.
 Safeguarding means: protecting children from abuse and maltreatment. preventing harm to children's health or development, acting to enable all children and young people to have the best outcomes.

 Safeguarding vulnerable adults involves reducing or preventing the risk of significant harm from neglect or abuse, while also supporting people to maintain control of their own lives.
 This does not only refer to adults who lack capacity.
 This relates to protecting the rights of adults to live in safety, free from abuse and neglect.